Introduction

 Scenario: Organize data about a rocket

 Imagine you're creating a program to construct precise information about a space rocket.
-Reusable functions will allow you to not just compute information but also compose new values by mixing inputs and outputs from other functions.
+Reusable functions allow you to not just compute information but also compose new values by mixing inputs and outputs from other functions.

 What will I learn?